gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 There are two ways of doing this.
 The first is to use the :func:`~pyopencap.CAP.read_data` function.
 As shown below, we define a dictionary which contains the following keys: "method" (electronic structure method chosen), "rassi_h5"(density matrices), and "molcas_output"(output file containing effective Hamiltonian).
-The effective Hamiltonian can be retrieved using the "get_H" function of the :class:`~pyopencap.CAP` object.
+The effective Hamiltonian can be retrieved using the :func:`~pyopencap.CAP.get_H` function of the :class:`~pyopencap.CAP` object.
 Currently, only the effective Hamiltonians from (X)MS-CASPT2 calculations can be parsed from an OpenMolcas output file.
 We note that when :func:`~pyopencap.CAP.read_data` is used, our code symmetrizes the CAP matrix in the state basis.